KuzuDot/KuzuDot/README.md

 KuzuDot is a .NET client library for interacting with the [KùzuDB](https://kuzudb.com/) graph database.

+## Note
+This is still very alpha.
+I have a lot of documentation and examples to create.
+Lists, Structures, Maps are still not super fleshed out.
+Scalar types are pretty solid though.

 ## Features

 - Connect to Kùzu graph database instances